Roy Childs: Personal life

-Childs was born in Buffalo, New York on January 4, 1949.
-After graduating high school, he enrolled at the State University of New York at Buffalo with the intention of eventually becoming a college professor.
+Childs was born in Buffalo, New York, on January 4, 1949.
+After graduating from high school, he enrolled at the State University of New York at Buffalo with the intention of eventually becoming a college professor.
 While there, he was offered a full scholarship to attend Rampart College in Larkspur, Colorado, an unaccredited college established by Robert LeFevre to educate students on libertarian views.
 However, LeFevre's project collapsed soon after Childs arrived and by the fall of 1968 was back at SUNY Buffalo.